Tropic hormone

 Tropic hormones are hormones that have other endocrine glands as their target.
 Most tropic hormones are produced and secreted by the anterior pituitary.
 The hypothalamus secretes tropic hormones that target the anterior pituitary, and the thyroid gland secretes thyroxine, which targets the hypothalamus and therefore can be considered a tropic hormone.

-The term tropic is from Ancient Greek τροπικός (tropikós), in the sense "of or pertaining to a turn or change", meaning "causing a change, affecting"; this is the same origin as tropic and trope.
+The term tropic is from Ancient Greek τροπικός (tropikós), in the sense "of or pertaining to a turn or change", meaning "causing a change, affecting"; this is the same origin as trope.
 This should not be confused with trophic, as in similar-sounding trophic hormone – the words and concepts are both unrelated.
 Tropic hormones are contrasted with non-tropic hormones, which directly stimulate target cells.

 Examples

 Anterior pituitary

 Tropic hormones from the anterior pituitary include: